 The second year (semesters S7-S8) focuses on the applied aspects of chemistry : organic chemistry, polymer chemistry, solid-state chemistry, materials science, and chemical engineering.
 Practicals, some of which are genuine mini-projects, will allow you to familiarise yourself with a scientific approach and to take initiatives.

 For semester S8, you will choose a field of study : Molecules or Materials.

-The aera of specialization « bioprocess, pharmacochemistry, environment » will no longer be proposed from next September 2012.
-It will be replaced by a new one « Chemistry and sustainable process for industry »
+The area of specialization « bioprocess, pharmacochemistry, environment » is now replaced by : « Sustainable Chemistry and Processes for Industry »

 It is possible to take your third year abroad (80 partnership universities) ; or take an option in another school in the FGL ; or take a double degree abroad (at one of the 8 partner institutions) or with the IFP School (Graduate School of the French Petroleum Institute).